-Stroke patients at NUH after an emergency undergoes computerized tomography (CT) scan.
-Following this, the output imaging data automatically flows to the RapidAI platform.
+Stroke patients at NUH after an emergency undergoes computerized tomography (CT)output imaging data automatically flows to the RapidAI platform.
 In less than a minute, RapidAI processes the imaging data and generates easy-tointerpret colour-coded images with relevant quantitative information and notifies the medical team – stroke neurologists and interventional radiologists – through their secured e-mails.

 The software makes clinical decision-making objective and time-efficient.
 It can quickly tell doctors the amount of brain that has been damaged by stroke and the volume at risk that can potentially be saved with mechanical thrombectomy.

 In most stroke patients, one of the major blood vessels in the brain is blocked, depriving the brain of oxygen and nutrients, leading to the death of brain tissue.
 This condition, also known as acute ischemic stroke, is the biggest cause of disability in Singapore and worldwide.